-Sarah’s interest in yoga began as a child copying poses from her Grandmother’s yoga books.
-After graduating from Business School with an Honours Degree, Sarah was an Underwriter in the City for several years until she nearly lost her first child during a traumatic birth.
+Sarah was an Underwriter at Lloyd’s of London in the City and Chief Executive of an Underwriting Agency until she nearly lost her life and her first child during a traumatic birth following a misdiagnosis.
 She began to reevaluate her whole life after that and embarked on a new journey to rebuild her health and well being.

 Sarah leads in-depth intensive workshops as well as an accredited 120-hours Yin Yoga & Mindfulness Meditation Teacher Training taught over Levels 1, 2 and 3 both online and in person internationally.
 She has taught her courses extensively in the U.K., Europe, USA, Australia and Singapore for the past 15 years.